PetrGuan/DesignPattern/README.md

-Reusing design patterns helps to prevent subtle issues that can cause major problems, and it also improves code readability for coders and architects who are familiar with the patterns.
+Reusing design patterns helps to prevent subtle issues that can cause major problems, and it also improves code readability for coders and architects who are familiar with the pattern.

 Original rep is from [iluwatar](https://github.com/iluwatar/java-design-patterns).